 Who Is Mikhail Gorbachev?

-Mikhail Gorbachev was born on March 2, 1931, in Privolnoye, Russia.
-In 1961, he became a delegate to the Communist Party Congress.
+Mikhail Gorbachev became a delegate to the Communist Party Congress in 1961.
 He was elected general secretary in 1985.
 He became the first president of the Soviet Union in 1990, and won the Nobel Prize for Peace that same year.
 He resigned in 1991, and has since founded the Gorbachev Foundation and remains active in social and political causes.

 In 1984, Gorbachev’s mentor at the Kremlin, Yuri Andropov, general secretary of the Communist Party, died.
 An important year in Gorbachev's timeline, 1984 was also when he first met Margaret Thatcher, prime minister of Great Britain, with whom he would develop a strong relationship.

 In 1985, when Andropov’s successor, Konstantin Chernenko, also died, Gorbachev was elected general secretary of the Communist Party.
 Gorbachev inherited the issues that Andropov and Chernenko had been struggling to tackle, including serious domestic problems and escalating Cold War tensions.
 But Gorbachev’s youthful energy and enthusiasm gave the Soviet Union hope that a new generation of leaders geared toward positive change had taken charge.